 The increase in demand for quick aircraft turnaround puts added time pressure from pilots and ATC on ground personnel—this makes effective training and compliant visual marking and communication a time—and life-saver.

-Anyone in the aviation industry or any organization with a large number of cars or trucks can identify fleet vehicles using PathFinder reflective tape by Graphic Products.
+Anyone in the aviation industry or any organization with a large number of cars or trucks can identify fleet vehicles using PathFinder reflective tapes by Graphic Products.
 These tapes increase visibility day and night and can be applied to a variety of surfaces and industrial applications.
-All PathFinder high intensity reflective tape either exceed DOT compliance and/or ASTM D 4956 Type III and Type IV requirements for retroreflective sheeting.
+All PathFinder high-intensity reflective tape either exceed DOT compliance and/or ASTM D 4956 Type III and Type IV requirements for retroreflective sheeting.

 Use reflective stick-ons to add reflection wherever needed—these DOT-certified shapes let you simply peel and stick to nearly any application including semi-truck fenders, personal protective gear like hard hats, and other general outdoor equipment and smaller items used in low-light situations.
 Ensure dependable visibility with our conspicuity red and white reflective tape with a life of five to 10 years, ideal for use on trucks, trailers, buses, and rail cars to increase visibility for drivers, ATC, and pilots from afar.

 For general facility safety signs and labels that need to stand out in low-light conditions, use DuraLabel Reflective Vinyl Tape supply—compatible with nearly any DuraLabel industrial label printer.
 The supply is constructed from engineering-grade reflective vinyl with durable adhesive for a strong bond for labels and signs that last indoors and out.

 - Create a variety of emergency, wayfinding, and general facility signs and labels